gpt-engineer-org/gpt-engineer/docs/intro/quick_overview.md

 <br>

+(files_dictionary_class)=
 ### 3. Files Dictionary Class (`gpt_engineer/core/files_dict.py`)
 The `Files Dictionary` class extends the standard dictionary to enforce string keys and values, representing filenames and their corresponding code content.
 It provides a method to format its contents for chat-based interaction with the `AI` class.

 <br>

 ### 4. Chat to Files (`gpt_engineer/core/chat_to_files.py`)
-This module provides utilities to handle and process chat content, including parsing chat messages to retrieve code blocks, storing these blocks in the `File Dictionary`, and overwriting the files based on new chat messages.
+This module provides utilities to handle and process chat content, including parsing chat messages to retrieve code blocks, storing these blocks in the [`Files Dictionary`](files_dictionary_class), and overwriting the files based on new chat messages.
 The module contains four main functions:

 - `chat_to_files_dict(chat)`: This function takes a chat conversation and extracts all the code blocks and preceding filenames.
-It returns an instance of `File Dictionary` representing filenames and their corresponding code content.
+It returns an instance of [`Files Dictionary`](files_dictionary_class) representing filenames and their corresponding code content.

 - `parse_edits(chat)`: This function parses edits from a chat and returns them as a list of `Edit` class objects.